mindhivefi/firebase-rules-parser/README.md

 // load your rules
 rules.init(source);
 ```
-Here source is a string containing rules file content.
-Init will automatically parse its content.
-After init, rules are ready to be used.
+Above, the source parameter is a string containing rules -file content. `Init` -method call, will automatically parse its content and if no parsing succeeds with no errors, rules are ready to be tested.

 ### Checking access for a path

-To check access for some path, you need to set up the case for intepreter.
-Firebase rules needs a path -string and request and resource -objects to be set up for.
+To check access for some path, you need to set up the case for the rule intepreter.
+Firebase rules are always tested against same path.
+So you need to define the path to resource what are you testing against.
+The path must be given in a full path form starting with `/databases/DEFAULT/documents/my-collection/my-doc/my-subcollection/doc-here` -form.
+In addition, you need to define the authentication state and the actual resource been accessed with the context object.

 ```typescript